ocaml-flambda/flambda-backend/HACKING.md

 There is also a `make ci` target (best run as e.g. `make -j16 ci`) which does a full build and test run.

+Some of our tests are expect tests run using a custom tool called `flexpect`.
+Corrected outputs can be promoted using `make promote`.

 ## Running only part of the upstream testsuite

 This can be done from the `_runtest` directory after it has been initialised by a previous `make runtest-upstream`.